cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 menuOrder: 2
 ---

-Pre-aggregations is a powerfull way to speed up your Cube.js queries.
+Pre-aggregations is a powerful way to speed up your Cube.js queries.
 There are many configuration options to consider.
 Please make sure to also check [this Pre-Aggregations page in the data schema section](/pre-aggregations).